-Served as Plant Manager and Strategic Business Unit ("SBU") Head of Rapid Forming Corporation since 2013.
+Mr. Arollado has served as Director of the Company since June 30, 2017, and served as Plant Manager and Strategic Business Unit ("SBU") Head of Rapid Forming Corporation since 2013.
 Previously, he was also a Plant Manager of Silangan Philtrade Corporation, serving from 2011 to 2012.
 His first professional stint at Rapid Forming Corporation was in 2006 as the SBU head.
 Prior, he has worked as the ISO Document Controller at SGV & Co. in 2004.
 He graduated with a Bachelor of Science degree in Industrial Engineering at Dela Salle University Manila in 2005.